Darlene Menzies: FinFind Founder and Tech Visionary

 Darlene Menzies is a pioneer in the South African tech space.
 An innovator and serial entrepreneur, she has often been one of the few women tech-preneurs in any room.

-Menzies is the founder and CEO of Finfind, an online aggregator of lenders and funding solution offering access to finance for small businesses, which is backed by the Department of Small Business Development.
+Menzies is the founder and CEO of Finfind, an online aggregator of lenders and funding solutions offering access to finance for small businesses, which is backed by the Department of Small Business Development.
 She is also the brains behind SMEasy, an award-winning accounting and business management platform that she launched in 2014.

-To call Finfind just another fintech company, would underestimate just how good Menzies is at building technology products that make people’s (especially entrepreneurs’) lives better.
+To call Finfind just another fintech company would underestimate just how good Menzies is at building technology products that make people’s (especially entrepreneurs’) lives better.

 Last year, Finfind successfully secured a large investment from Kingson Capital, allowing it to improve the platform’s capability.

-Gavin Reardon, founding general partner of Kingson Capital had this to say about the company’s disruptive potential, “We invest in businesses that are disruptive in their industry, have high quality management and possess the ability to scale quickly in South Africa and internationally.
-Finfind meets all of those criteria and has already proved to be an excellent product market fit.
+Gavin Reardon, founding general partner of Kingson Capital, had this to say about the company’s disruptive potential: “We invest in businesses that are disruptive in their industry, have high-quality management, and possess the ability to scale quickly in South Africa and internationally.
+Finfind meets all of those criteria and has already proved to be an excellent product-market fit.
 We believe that it bridges a massive gap in assisting SMMEs with access to finance and is well-positioned to have a significant impact on the growth of this vital sector.”

 Menzies has also been described as a ‘visionary’.
-Together with fellow South African tech-preneur Aisha Pandor, co-founder of SweepSouth, and four other African women tech entrepreneurs including Fresh Direct‘s Oluwayimika Angel Adelaja (Nigeria), LifeBank‘s Temie Giwa-Tubosun (Nigeria), Akorion‘s Esther Karwera (Uganda) and Strauss Energy‘s Charity Wanjiku (Kenya), Menzies was selected to participate at the World Economic Forum (WEF) held in Durban in March this year.
+Together with fellow South African tech-preneur Aisha Pandor, co-founder of SweepSouth, and four other African women tech entrepreneurs, including Fresh Direct‘s Oluwayimika Angel Adelaja (Nigeria), LifeBank‘s Temie Giwa-Tubosun (Nigeria), Akorion‘s Esther Karwera (Uganda), and Strauss Energy‘s Charity Wanjiku (Kenya), Menzies was selected to participate at the World Economic Forum (WEF) held in Durban in March this year.

-According to the WEF, these women have succeeded in areas as diverse as renewable energy, urban farming, fintech, the sharing economy and agricultural tech.
+According to the WEF, these women have succeeded in areas as diverse as renewable energy, urban farming, fintech, the sharing economy, and agricultural tech.

 “Like Richard Branson says, build your team and your team will build your business”